b0rkestra/b0rkenlive/README.md

 bpm = 400  # set the BPM
 bpb = 8    # set the number of beats per bar

+# "setup" is a special function name, it gets called only once when the file is
+# first loaded
+def setup():
     # This is a bit of a bodge to set-up the midi port to use.
     # The numbering of ports is shown when b0rkenlive starts.
     instruments.midi_instrument = instruments.Midi(0)

 @instruments.midi